elephantscale/es-training-new/terraform/slides/terraform-walk-through.md

 # Terraform Walk-Through

+# Getting started with Terraform

 ## The Plan

+* Getting started with Terraform
     * Setting up your AWS account
     * Installing Terraform
     * Deploying a single server
     * Deploying a single web server
+* More advanced configuration
     * Deploying a configurable web server
     * Deploying a cluster of web servers
     * Deploying a load balancer
     * Cleaning up

 ---